R3i Ventures, a global deeptech innovation advisory, announces 20 country partnership with She Loves Tech

 About She Loves Tech

-She Loves Tech is a globally recognised not for profit leading the world’s largest startup competition for female entrepreneurs, its acceleration platform for women and technology, and creating an unrivalled community for women-led businesses.
-It is a vibrant community of more than 8,000 entrepreneurs in over 50 countries, with established partnerships with global VCs and angel investors.
+She Loves Tech is a globally recognized nonprofit that leads the world’s largest startup competition for female entrepreneurs.
+She Loves Tech provides an acceleration platform for women and technology while also offering an unrivalled community for women-led businesses.
+Today She Loves Tech is a vibrant community of more than 8,000 entrepreneurs in over 50 countries, with established partnerships with global VCs and angel investors.

 Leesa Soulodre